Sharp Gaussian upper bounds for Schr\"odinger semigroups on the half-line: -estimates for weighted Schrödinger semigroups on the positive real axis

 The Riesz-Thorin interpolation theorem now implies that $\|T_{-p|V|}(t)\|_{2 \rightarrow 2} \leqslant 1/(1-p\alpha)$ for all $t \geqslant 0$.
 Thus $-(\DL + p|V|)$ is accretive, i.e.,

 Letting $p \rightarrow 1/\alpha$ we obtain the asserted estimate~\eqref{form-small-dirichlet2}. \end{proof}

-Now we are ready to prove the $L_1$-estimates mentioned in the beginning of this section.
-We start with the $L_1$-estimate for Schrödinger semigroups provided with exponential weights.
+Now we are ready to prove the $L_1$-estimates mentioned at the beginning of this section.
+We start with the exponentially weighted $L_1$-estimate for Schrödinger semigroups on $(0,\infty)$.
 Note that $V$ is $T$-admissible by Proposition~\ref{ic-impl-fs} and Proposition~\ref{admissibility}. \begin{prop} Let \eqref{int-cond2} be true.
 Let $\xi \in \R$.
 Then